wp-plugins/silence-is-golden-guard/readme.txt

 * remove WordPress version information from blog pages.
 You can find more infomation here at <a href="http://shinephp.com/silence-is-golden-guard-wordpress-plugin/" rel="nofollow">shinephp.com</a>

-<strong>There is a very strong recommendation to make full backup of your blog before you activate SIG plugin.</strong> If you have developement copy of your blog at the same webhost I recommend you to give a SIG plugin first try at the test environment.
+<strong>There is a very strong recommendation to make full backup of your blog before you activate SIG plugin.</strong> If you have development copy of your blog at the same webhost I recommend you to give a SIG plugin first try at the test environment as there are small amount of incidents when with redirection to site root option turned on automatically created empty index.php file caused endless redirect loop and prevents site loading.
+It could be the case if you use child theme and theme_name-child folder has not its own index.php file and some other cases which are not isolated yet.

 == Installation ==